 • Trade in mango or wild blueberries or a different fruit for the banana if you prefer.

-• Use vanilla yogurt, add peanut butter, or add almond butter, as you like.
+• Use vanilla yogurt, peanut butter yogurt, or add almond butter, as you like.

 I’d love to hear your feedback on this post, so please rate and comment below!